solidjs/solid/README.md

 - Can this free up existing constraints on how you modularize your view code?
 - Does this approach ultimately provide more adaptibility while reducing the API surface?
 - Is fine grained change detection fundamentally more performant than the Virtual DOM?

-Admittedly it takes a strong reason to not go with the general consensus of best, and most supported libraries and frameworks.
-And React's Hooks API addresses the majority of what I once considered its most untenable faults.
-But I believe there is a better way out there than how we do it today.

-I cover this in more detail in my Bring Your Own Framework Blog Series (links below).

 ## Documentation